scribu/wp-smarter-navigation/readme.txt

 = 1.3.1 =
 * fix case when multiple browser tabs are involved
+* fix case when multiple posts have the exact same date

 = 1.3 =
 * store query vars in cookie instead of individual post ids